 who it is

 Justin Phillip Reed is an American writer living in St. Louis.
 He is the author of Indecency (Coffee House Press), a finalist for the 2018 National Book Award in Poetry, winner of the 2019 Lambda Literary Award in Gay Poetry, and a finalist for the 2019 Kate Tufts Discovery Award.
 His second full-length collection of poetry, The Malevolent Volume, will be released in Spring 2020.
 He is the 2019-2021 Fellow in Creative Writing at the Center for African American Poetry and Poetics.
 His work appears in African American Review, Best American Essays, Callaloo, The Kenyon Review, Obsidian, and elsewhere.
 A three-time high school expellee and an ex-college dropout, he received his BA in creative writing at Tusculum College and his MFA in poetry at Washington University in St. Louis, where he served as Junior Writer-in-Residence.
-The inaugural St. Paul de Vence James Baldwin Writer-in-Residence, he has received fellowships from the Cave Canem Foundation, the Conversation Literary Festival, and the Regional Arts Commission of St. Louis.
+He has received fellowships from the Cave Canem Foundation, the Conversation Literary Festival, and the Regional Arts Commission of St. Louis.
 Reed was born and raised in South Carolina.

 what it do